Request Assessment

 As for website traffic benchmarks, as of 2021, companies that blogged 16+ times per month got almost 3.5 times more traffic than those that published zero to four monthly posts.
 The power of consistent, quality content cannot be underestimated for driving traffic.

-Simply put, conversion rate is the ratio between the number of people that complete the desired action on a given webpage and the number of people that visit that webpage.
+Simply put, the conversion rate is the ratio between the number of people who complete the desired action on a given webpage and the number of people who visit that webpage.
 That desired action could include filling out a form on a landing page or clicking a CTA on a blog post.

 Average landing page conversion rates for most industries hovered around 2-5%.
-But, companies in the top 25% were achieving 5.31% or higher, showcasing the potential for high conversion rates with optimized inbound strategies.
+However, companies in the top 25% were achieving 5.31% or higher, showcasing the potential for high conversion rates with optimized inbound strategies.

 Based on the principles of the scientific method, conversion rate optimization (CRO) focuses on systematically increasing the percentage of website visitors who take a desired action on a given page.
 For example, they might convert on your site by filling out a form or providing information to a chatbot.